 2014-2015 Young Explorers Winter Science Program

 Become a New Mexico Museum of Natural History and Science scientist for a day!
 Investigate Museum exhibits, examine our fossils and specimens, speak with our paleontologists, curators and scientists!
 Each day we will explore a different science topic utilizing all the expertise the Museum has to offer!
 Classes will meet from 9am-4pm.
-Before care is available from 8 am-9 am and aftercare is available from 4 pm-5:30pm for an additional fee.
-Classes are $65 each.
+Before care is available from 8 am-9 am and aftercare is available from 4 pm-5:00pm for an additional fee.
+Classes are $75 each.
 10% discount for Museum members.

 Daily full-day camps for children Kindergarten through 5th grade.
 Classes begin December 22-23, December 26, and December 29-31 and on January 2nd.
-No classes are available December 31st or January 1st.
+No classes are available December 24th or 25th or January 1st.
 Before and after care available for an additional fee.

 Each day's session is a stand-alone science camp.
 Sign up for one session, more than one, or for all of them.